Amazon Echo (4th Gen) vs. Sonos One: Which should you buy?

 Amazon Echo vs Sonos One: Sound quality showdown

-The Sonos One recently had its third birthday, but there was a second generation Sonos One re-release in 2019 with updated proocessor, memory and connectivity.
-Luckily, its speakers remained untouched, which is a testament to Sonos' technology.
-It still has an impressive volume and clarity of sound that other speakers are only just now starting to approach.

-The Amazon Echo has twice the tweeters as the Sonos One for half the price.
+The Sonos One was re-released in 2019 with an updated processor, memory, and connectivity, but its speakers remained untouched.
+Our original 2017 Sonos One review called the audio "really good considering the size and the price" and that it is "able to crank out a surprising amount of sound" that works for a small living room or kitchen space.

+In other words, it still has an impressive volume and clarity of sound that hasn't been overtaken years later.

 That said, the Amazon Echo (4th Gen) has proven that you can squeeze more drivers into a smart speaker for quality sound without requiring a luxury price.
-The Amazon Echo has two dual-firing tweeters and a large woofer — compared to one tweeter, one woofer and two digital amplifiers in the Sonos One — for half the price.
-Sonos doesn't openly state the level of wattage in its speakers, so we can't directly compare which of the two has more physical power, but the Echo has raised the audio bar in 2020.
+The Amazon Echo has two dual-firing tweeters and a large woofer — compared to one tweeter, one woofer, and two digital amplifiers in the Sonos One — for half the price.

+In our Echo (4th Gen) review, we praised the speaker's audio quality as well: "The Echo kicks out a ton of bass, but it never gets to the point where it sounds too muddy.
+You get a nice thump on the low end, but the mid and high end still sounds good to my ears."

+That being said, our reviewer, who "used to rely on the Sonos One" as his office speaker, said that "it's impressive just how well the Echo holds up to it," though "Sonos still delivers audio that's more well-rounded."

-The new Amazon Echo reportedly will "automatically" adapt its EQ settings to the layout of your living room, though you can adjust the EQ settings in the Alexa app yourself.
-Sonos has a TruePlay app that uses the microphones in your iPhone to manually calibrate the room settings.
-Unfortunately, Sonos has not made an Android TruePlay app, so you'll need to adjust the One EQ settings manually.
+Both speakers give you EQ controls for fixing the audio settings to fit the shape of the room or your own tastes.
+Sonos has a TruePlay app that uses the microphones in your iPhone to manually calibrate the room settings; unfortunately, Sonos has not made an Android TruePlay app, so you'll need to adjust the One EQ settings manually.
+Amazon has both iOS and Android apps for adjustments, and it promises to automatically adapt its EQ settings to the layout of your living room.

 Amazon Echo vs Sonos One: Connectivity clash

-While the Sonos One is still worth buying in 2020, it has a unique approach to connectivity with other devices, sometimes convenient and sometimes frustrating.

-The Sonos One works with both Alexa and Google Assistant, but not both at the same time.

-Let's start with the positives.
-Sonos works with both Alexa and Google Assistant, though you must pick one to be your default listener.
+Sonos works with more smart home ecosystems, giving you more flexibility if you want to switch.
+Specifically, it works with both Alexa and Google Assistant, though you must pick one to be your default listener.
 It also lets you stream content from your iOS devices to the One through AirPlay 2.
-Thus, whatever smart home ecosystem you rely on, Sonos should support it, which makes it a safe purchase for most shoppers.

 Sonos also has robust multi-room controls, so if you want to pair the Sonos One with other Sonos speakers like the Arc soundbar for your TV or Sonos Move in another room in the house, you can connect all of them via the Sonos S2 app.

 The S2 app is the focal point of your One experience.
 You can easily add third-party music streaming apps to the S2 app so you can direct your speaker to stream music over 2.4GHz Wi-Fi without having to use Bluetooth.

 That makes sense since the speaker doesn't support Bluetooth streaming at all.
 That makes it impossible, for example, for a friend to connect their phone to take over the party playlist.

-The Sonos S2 app and AirPlay 2 support are convenient, if restrictive, alternatives to Bluetooth support.
+But outside of that scenario, you can stream music apps like Apple Music, Spotify, Amazon Music, Audible, Deezer, Pandora, TuneIn, iHeartRadio, and YouTube Music directly on the speaker.

 With the Amazon Echo (4th Gen), you have a more traditional smart streaming experience.
 It has the latest Bluetooth and Wi-Fi protocols, so you can connect any iOS or Android app and stream content from it.
 It can easily pair with another Echo speaker for stereo sound, or you can connect another speaker or headphones to it with the rear 3.5mm jack (which the Sonos One lacks).